lostintangent/gistpad/README.md

 ## Configuration Settings

-- `gistpad.apiUrl` - Specified the GitHub API server to use.
+- `Gistpad: Api Url` - Specified the GitHub API server to use.
 By default, this points at GitHub.com (`https://api.github.com`), but if you're using GitHub Enterprise, then you need to set this to the v3 API URL of your GitHub server.
 This should be something like `https://[YOUR_HOST]/api/v3`.

 - `Gistpad: Paste Screenshot Type`: